Hartford FYW Course Materials Collection

 Form: FYW Course Materials

-Hartford campus FYW instructors, please submit your spring 2024 materials here.
+Hartford campus FYW instructors, please submit your Fall 2024 materials here.

 • Please upload your syllabus and schedule for the courses you are teaching this current semester.
 (No need for duplicate materials if you are teaching multiple sections.)
 Your schedule may be included in your syllabus or may be a separate document.